troch/react-local-reducer/README.md

 ### Why?

-Scaling an application with redux means adding more and more reducers to your global store, most of which will end up not being concerned by what components are mounted.
-It has an impact on performance and on bundle size: reducers cannot be code split as they need to be imported at store creation.
+__Scaling a redux application__ means adding more and more reducers to your global store, most of which will end up not being concerned by what components are mounted.
+It has an impact on __performance__ and __bundle size__: reducers cannot be code split as they need to be imported at store creation.

-Not everything needs to be in a global store, especially if it is not shared across your application.
+Not everything needs to be in a global store, especially state which is not shared across your application.
 For example, it is possible to have a redux store to cache network data (like Apollo) and manage the rest of your application state with local state.

 ### React local reducers